Jesse Ronson: Background

-A native of the streets of London, Ontario, he fought a lot in the streets as a young kid. "...Being naturally good [at fighting], I figured I should make something of it instead of doing it on the streets and potentially getting arrested or charged."
+A native of the streets of London, Ontario, he claims he fought a lot in the streets as a young kid.
+Ronson brags "...Being naturally good [at fighting], I figured I should make something of it instead of doing it on the streets and potentially getting arrested or charged."
 A wrestler in high school, he decided to start training in kickboxing and boxing in 2006 and switched over to MMA not long after.
 He got his nickname, "Body Snatcher," in 2006, after he had 3 fights in 3 days and won all three by first-round TKO with body shots.

 Mixed martial arts career

 Early career

 He made his professional MMA debut on November 28, 2009, at Elite 1 - Resurrection in Moncton.
 He defeated local favorite Eric St. Pierre with a first-round KO.
 He went on to win his next three bouts, but suffered his first career loss against Lindsey Hawkes at a catch weight of 163lbs.

-He defeated current UFC fighter Jason Saggo by decision on August 2011.
+He defeated current UFC fighter Jason Saggo by decision in August 2011.
 After this impressive showing, he received a shot at the AM Ford Fight Night Lightweight Championship.
 He defeated the champ, Brad Causey (who was coming in at 10-1 into the bout), on April 14, 2012, at AM Ford Night 2012 - Demolition via first-round KO to capture the belt.

 At Score Fighting Series 7, Ronson defeated WEC and Strikeforce vet Ryan Healy, and received a shot at the Aggression FC Lightweight Championship on July 5, 2013, against Shane Campbell at AFC 19: Undisputed, where he captured the belt with a second round submission victory.